University of Oregon

 If you are a non-UO student, you will need to request a Personal Access Code (PAC) here to be able to register for classes.

 BI 211, 212, and 213 (or equivalent) are prerequisites for the 8 week courses.
-Seminar, weekend workshops, and the 2-week course do not have prerequisites.
+Weekend workshops do not have prerequisites.

 BI 451/551 INVERTEBRATE ZOOLOGY (8 quarter hour credits)